-A. Remove the cap, throttle return spring, cable retainer, and slide from the SmartCarb[®] by removing the 4 cap screws with a 3mm Allen wrench.
+A. Remove the cap, throttle return spring, and slide from the SmartCarb® by removing the 3 cap screws with a 2.5mm Allen wrench.

 Do not bend, distort, or kink the throttle return spring.
 If the throttle return spring is damaged, throttle function may be compromised resulting in gritty or poor throttle feel when twisting the throttle handle.